particle-iot/docs/docs/examples.md

 Control LEDs over the Internet
 ===

-Now that we know how to blink and LED, how about we control it over the Internet?
+Now that we know how to blink an LED, how about we control it over the Internet?
 This is where the fun begins.

 Lets hook up two LEDs this time.